 And as Sidney Powell says, you know, we'd like to send a couple of agents to talk to you.

-And now we know, based on the text messages from a week and a half ago, what is our aim here?
+And now we know based on the text messages from a week and a half ago, what is our aim here?

 Is our aim admission?

-Is our aim to get him to lie so we can prosecute him and or maybe get him fired?
+Is our aim to get him to lie so we can prosecute him or maybe get him fired?

 Well, the only aim of an FBI agent should be to get to the truth.